Do Unions Shape Political Ideologies at Work?: Results

-\textbf{Alternative manager-worker classifications.}\quad In Appendix Table \ref{tab:robust_classification}, we check whether our results are sensitive to the exact definition of managers and supervisors versus non-managerial workers.
+\textbf{Manager-worker classifications.}\quad In Appendix Table \ref{tab:robust_classification}, we check whether our results are sensitive to the exact definition of managers and supervisors versus non-managerial workers.
 To see whether the political response is different for lower- and upper-tier managers, we use more stringent definitions of managers/supervisors.
 First, we vary the cutoff for the importance of supervisor tasks (Panels B and C).
-Second, we only consider ``Management Occupations" (SOC group 11) and treat all other occupations (including those with a high importance of supervisor tasks) as workers (Panel D).
+Second, we only consider ``Management Occupations" (SOC group 11) and treat all other occupations (including those with high importance of supervisor tasks) as workers (Panel D).
 The results do not change much with these alternative classifications.
-Even for more upper-tier managers unionization leads to an increase in the support for Democrats relative to Republicans.
+Even for more upper-tier managers we find an increase in the support for Democrats over Republicans.
+As the contribution data contains a non-negligible share of occupations that we were unable to classify, we also use donors' exact residence location as an alternative predictor of occupational status that is available for the complete data.
+Specifically, we identify managers and workers by whether they live in a census tract with a median household income higher or lower than the 80\textsuperscript{th} or 90\textsuperscript{th} percentile of the state-specific distribution of census-tract incomes (Panels E and F).
+We consistently find positive effects of unionization on Democratic vs. Republican support for donors who live in high- and low-income neighborhoods.

+\textbf{Federal versus state candidates.}\quad Next, we examine whether our effects are limited to contributions to candidates for either federal or state offices.
+Focusing on federal races offers the advantage of analyzing a set of comparable candidates who are potentially relevant to citizens nationwide.
+At the same time, U.S. legislation on labor issues, which unions may focus on when endorsing candidates, is enacted not only at the federal but also at the state level (e.g., state-specific minimum wages, right-to-work laws).
+Appendix Table \ref{tab:federal_local} shows that our estimates are driven by contributions to federal and state candidates.
+The effect sizes are somewhat larger for contributions to candidates running for federal office, but at both levels, we observe a significant shift in donations from Republicans to Democrats in response to unionization.